Corpus Inscriptionum et Monumentorum Religionis Mithriacae

-Corpus Inscriptionum et Monumentorum Religionis Mithriacae (or CIMRM) is a two-volume collection of inscriptions and monuments relating primarily to the Mithraic Mysteries.
+Corpus Inscriptionum et Monumentorum Religionis Mithriacae (CIMRM) is a two-volume collection of inscriptions and monuments relating primarily to the Mithraic Mysteries.
 It was compiled by Maarten Jozef Vermaseren and published at The Hague by Martinus Nijhoff Publishers, 1956, 1960 in 2 vols.
 Publication was sponsored by the Royal Flemish Academy and the Netherlands Organization for Pure Research.
 It is based on an earlier 1947 work of the same title that began as an entry in a competition organized by the Department of Fine Arts and Literature of the Flemish Academy.